Americans With Disabilities Act and Section 504 of the Rehabilitation Act

 The city of Aurora will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.

-Complaints or grievances that a program, service or activity of the city of Aurora is not accessible to persons with disabilities should also contact the city of Aurora's certified ADA Coordinator at www.auroragov.org/accessibility and submit grievances via our webform, via email, or through direct phone communication with the ADA Coordinator.
+Complaints or grievances that a program, service or activity of the city of Aurora is not accessible to persons with disabilities should be directed to the city of Aurora's certified ADA Coordinator via our webform, via email, or through direct phone communication with the ADA Coordinator.
+For more information on who to contact and how, please visit our Accessibility homepage at: